 Johnnie R. Sabata, 86, of David City, was called to heaven on Thursday, March 1, 2018.

-A memorial service will be held Tuesday, March 6, 2018 at 10:30 at Chermok Funeral Home.
+A memorial service was held Tuesday, March 6 at Chermok Funeral Home.
 Memorials can be made to the family for later designation.

 Johnnie, son of John and Ella(Kudlacek) Sabata, was born November 9, 1931 on his parents' farm in Center Township.
 He attended rural schools until the 8th grade, then worked on the family farm.
 His love of farming continued throughout his life.